-Fusion therefore has the potential to provide a sustainable solution to European and global energy needs.
-For this reason, the EU is part of an international consortium building an experimental facility called ITER ("the way" in Latin) in the South of France.
+Fusion therefore has the potential to provide a safe, cost-efficient and sustainable solution to European and global energy needs.
+For this reason, the EU is part of one of the most ambitious energy projects in the world called ITER in the south of France.
 This will be the largest fusion device to produce energy and is one of the most ambitious energy projects in the world today.

 The project already has a clear positive impact in making Europe more competitive and in creating new skills, jobs, and partnerships between big and smaller companies.